skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 As new data comes in over time, it would be useful to be able to refit our model.
 We can refit periodically, monitor performance, and store the best-performing version on Posit Connect.
-We won't cover this process in detail in this Quickstart, but we've put together sample code for this process in [this Quarto document](https://github.com/posit-dev/snowflake-posit-quickstart-orbital/blob/main/refit.qmd).
+We won't cover this in detail here, but we've put together sample code for the process in [this Quarto document](https://github.com/posit-dev/snowflake-posit-quickstart-orbital/blob/main/refit.qmd).

 ## Conclusion and Resources
 Duration: 2